w3c/wai-intro-atag/content/education.md

 Promote the accessibility features of your tool.
 For example, you can document how to produce accessible content.
 When your tool actively promotes the creation of accessible content, it helps those who are new to accessibility as well as it encourages authors to create accessible content.

-## Accessibility standard for LMSs and other authoring tools
+## The Accessibility Standard to Help You

+Your learning management system (LMS) is an 'authoring tool'.

-There is an international standard to help you meet accessibility user needs for learning management systems (LMS) and other authoring tools: **Authoring Tool Accessibility Guidelines (ATAG)**.
+There is an international standard to help you meet accessibility needs: **Authoring Tool Accessibility Guidelines (ATAG)**.
 ATAG is developed by the W3C Web Accessibility Initiative ([WAI](/WAI/)).

+Use ATAG to help make your tool:
+* accessible to instructors with disabilities [Part A]
+* support accessible content for students [Part B]

-ATAG covers the above examples:
+For example, ATAG covers the above examples:
+* @@ revised wording of examples above &mdash; @@ wording from ATAG at a Glance [@@B3]
 * Make your Tool Accessible for Users with Disabilities &mdash; Make the authoring tool user interface accessible
 * Support alternatives to images and multimedia &mdash; Assist authors with managing alternative content for non-text content
 * Ensure your tool produces accessible content &mdash; Authors are supported in producing accessible content
 * Promote accessibility features &mdash; Authoring tools promote and integrate their accessibility features

-Use ATAG to make your tool:

-* work well for people with disabilities
-* support the creation of accessible content

-Learn more from:
+To get started putting ATAG to work for you, see:

-* [[ATAG Overview]](/standards-guidelines/atag/) &mdash; Introduces the standard
+* [[ATAG Overview]](/standards-guidelines/atag/), with links to the ATAG standard and implementing ATAG
-* [[ATAG at a Glance]](/standards-guidelines/atag/glance/) &mdash; Is a paraphrased summary
+* [[ATAG at a Glance]](/standards-guidelines/atag/glance/), a paraphrased summary to give you an idea of what's covered in ATAG
-* [ATAG 2.0 standard](https://www.w3.org/tr/atag) &mdash; Is the standard itself
-* [Implementing ATAG 2.0 document=(https://www.w3.org/TR/IMPLEMENTING-ATAG20/) &mdash; Provides guidance on how to implement ATAG]